Advantages of schedule backup at Windows 10/8/7 shutdown

-6. To perform system restore, go to Restore tab, locate the system image in normal state and click Start Restore to get started.
+To perform system restore, just go to Restore tab, locate the system image in normal state and click Start Restore.

 ● In backup Options, you can write a comment, compress or split backup images, enable email notifications, encrypt backups and so on.

 ● A scheduled backup is incremental backup by default, if you want to perform automatic full backup or differential backup instead, you can switch to Advanced tab in Schedule Settings to make your choice.

 ● If you turn the computer on and off multiple times a day yet don't want to save too many system backups, you can tick Run one time everyday in Schedule Settings.

 ● You can also create a bootable media in case your computer fails to boot due to system errors.
 Thus when problem occurs, you can use the media to boot the computer to Windows PE and then restore it to a previously backed up system image.